zsorosz/lab-ironbeers-ejs/README.md

 "How will we get all of this information?", you might ask.
 Well, we will be using an npm package :package: as our data source.

 For this exercise, we will work with the **[PunkAPI](https://www.npmjs.com/package/punkapi-javascript-wrapper)** npm package.
 In the background, the package communicates with a remote _database_ that contains all of the beers.
 The package enables us to use its methods that can help us to retrieve beers.
-Each beer has some properties, and we can play around with this data to practice working with Handlebars templates, `layouts` and `partials`.
+Each beer has some properties, and we can play around with this data to practice working with EJS templates, `layouts` and `partials`.

 **In this lab, we can also practice reading external (PunkAPI) docs and learn how to get what we need from the database.**